If there is a single maintenance activity that offers the biggest benefit to your car’s appearance, it’s keeping it clean through regular washing.

 - Thoroughly rinse the tire, wheel and wheel-well.
 Use plenty of water to ensure that all traces of the wheel cleaner and soap are gone.

-Spot Treat Bug, Tar, Sap & Bird Stains
+Spot Treat Bug, Tar, Sap and Bird Stains

 For stubborn problems on your paint and other surfaces, use an insect remover or pre-wash cleaner.
 If the contamination has a lot of grip, use a paint-safe bug sponge.
 A good solution is the Safe Scrub Bug & Tar Pad.

-One of my favorite car washing soaps is P21S Bodywork Shampoo.
-The reason I like the P21S car wash is because it has everything I look for in a good wash shampoo.
-It has nice suds (not too much), good lubrication (to reduce the risk of scratching), it’s free-rinsing, and it leaves a wonderful gloss that makes the car look like it was just waxed.
+Select a product that’s not counterproductive to your detailing efforts.
+Another of my favorite car washing soaps is P21S Bodywork Shampoo.
+It has everything I look for in a wash shampoo including nice suds (not too much), good lubrication, free-rinsing, and a wonderful gloss effect that makes the car look like it was just waxed.
 Oh, yeah, it smells great, too!

-My other favorite car wash soap is Meguiar’s Gold Class Car Wash & Conditioner.
-Like P21S it’s very gentle, cleans well, and it has a great fragrance.
+My other car wash soap, as previously mentioned, is Meguiar’s Gold Class Car Wash & Conditioner.
+Like P21S it’s gentle, cleans well and it has a great fragrance.

 Remember to Rinse Frequently

-You might be wondering why I have a topic for wash buckets.
+You may be wondering why I have a topic for wash buckets.
 So, let me ask you a question, where do you think all of the dirt and grit on your wash mitt goes?
-It goes right back into your wash water, right?
+Right back into your wash water, right?
 That’s a problem, because it’s the dirt and grit you’re trying to avoid to prevent scratching.

 A great product called the Grit Guard™ is an insert that fits in the bottom of any standard 5-gallon utility bucket.
 It traps dirt below the insert, keeping it away from your wash mitt, brushes and other cleaning tools.
 It works great!

-There’s also a fantastic Grit Guard Bucket System that includes a 5-gallon bucket with Gamma Seal™ lid, a heavy-duty, 5-caster bucket dolly, Grit Guard insert, and an optional seat pad that can also be used for kneeling.
+There’s also a fantastic Grit Guard® Pinnacle 5-Gallon Bucket w/ Gamma Seal® System that includes a convenient dolly for extra portability.
 This system is one of my favorite tools.

 - If you have a paint-safe squeegee, use it on the windows first.
 Follow the squeegee with a synthetic chamois or a microfiber drying towel.